credit: Amateur Traveler

 Every Sunday we shine the spotlight on a different city by sharing travel tips and stories written by other bloggers around the web.

-We hope these blog posts will inform and inspire you to go travel and take that trip to Turkey.
+We hope these blog posts will inform and inspire you to visit Turkey.

 Food, Food & More Turkish Food